 - Proprietary Technologies.
 Our decades of research and development efforts has led to the integration of high-efficiency DC alternator technology integrated with conventional engines to provide highly reliable backup power solutions for telecommunications towers.
 During the last decade, we invested significant capital in the development of charge control algorithms that allow our DC power generators to safely charge various types of battery chemistries.
-This feature combined with our ability to remotely monitor our DC generator gives our customers higher field reliability and uptime when compared to conventional AC generators. - Engineering Expertise.
-During 2017, we invested significant capital in expanding our field sales staff globally.
-Our direct sales model, where our engineers and sales personnel jointly assess customer needs and design customized solutions, has resulted in some early success with the top three Tier-1 wireless providers in the U.S. We believe our higher level of customization reduces the size and weight of a DC power system, reduces fuel consumption and maintenance and provides greater reliability and a longer life, all at a lower cost to the end-user. - Manufacturing Competitiveness.
+We believe this feature, combined with our ability to remotely monitor our DC generators, gives our customers higher field reliability and uptime when compared to conventional AC generators. - Engineering Expertise.
+During 2018, we invested significant capital in expanding our field sales staff globally.
+Our direct sales model, where our engineers and sales personnel jointly assess customer needs and design customized solutions, has resulted in success with the top three Tier-1 wireless providers in the U.S. We design and manufacture DC alternators, controls and enclosures in-house.
+We believe this allows us to customize designs to applications reducing system weight and size.
+In addition, DC alternators are inherently more efficient than AC systems, thereby more fuel efficient.
+Our proprietary battery charging algorithms reduce generator run time thereby reducing maintenance cost and increasing life. - Manufacturing Competitiveness.
 We believe that our vertical integration approach to manufacturing lowers our production costs and improves our overall operational efficiency.
 In addition, vertically integrated manufacturing of our proprietary technologies such as DC alternators, charge controls and battery management systems, provides us with a greater control and protection over our intellectual property.
-We believe our modular approach to manufacturing provides us with the lowest manufacturing costs for our proprietary technologies while giving us the ability to deliver customized solutions to our Tier-1 wireless provider customers. - · Strong Customer Base.
-Substantially all of our net sales are derived from sales of our DC base power systems to wireless telecommunication providers in the U.S. In 2017, we substantially expanded our sales and service infrastructure on a global basis resulting in the addition of two new Tier-1 wireless provider customers in U.S. - Experienced Management Team.
-Our President and Chief Executive Officer and key engineers each have over 25 years of engineering and production experience in the design and manufacturing of power systems.
+We believe our modular approach to manufacturing provides us with the lowest manufacturing costs for our proprietary technologies while giving us the ability to deliver customized solutions to our Tier-1 wireless provider customers. - Strong Customer Base.
+A significant percentage of our sales are comprised of direct sales to our customers.
+Currently, significant percentage of our U.S. sales are to national Tier-1 telecommunications providers with multiple facilities.
+Since 2017, we substantially expanded our global sales and service network to market directly to Tier-1 telecommunications providers.
+In the international markets, our customers are regional Tier-1 telecommunications providers.
+We have established sales offices in Namibia, Dubai, Singapore, Australia, Poland and the Dominican Republic.
+Our sales team directly markets to Tier-1 companies in their regions and during 2018, we received initial purchase orders from Tier-1 telecommunications providers in Namibia, Sri Lanka, Australia and Thailand.

+• Experienced Management Team.
+Each of our President and Chief Executive Officer and key engineers has over 25 years of engineering and production experience in the design and manufacturing of power systems.
 Our engineers have equipment design experience, as well as hands-on skills to build prototypes.
-A key factor demonstrating management's abilities and our engineering aptitude is our successful track record over the last 25 years of executing fixed-cost research, design and engineering contracts, with an average of eight projects per year.
+A key factor demonstrating management's abilities and our engineering aptitude can be found in our successful track record over the last 25 years of executing fixed-cost research, design and engineering contracts, with an average of eight projects per year.